-Life is beautiful, fascinating, and complex.
-Yet glimpses of such a life are rare.
+Life is beautiful, mysterious, and complex.
+But how often do we see it that way?
 As children, we explore the world with wonder.
 We marvel with curiosity at everything we can’t possibly understand.
-But all too quickly we grow up.
-We’re taught to fear what we don’t know, and to protect ourselves we take all of that wonder and box it up with our labels, our scientific theories, and our dogmas.
+Then, all too quickly, we grow up.
+We learn to fear what we don’t know and to protect ourselves, we take all that wonder and box it up with our labels, theories, and dogmas.
 Life dulls, and ironically, we spend the rest of our days longing for something more.

 To me, this is art.
 It’s a humbling – a stripping away of everything I think I know in an effort to rediscover what I’ve lost.
 It’s tearing things down to their foundations, looking out beyond the edge, and recognizing the unbound, insane beauty that flows eternally around us all.